davidcao1337/senior-design/assignments/user-manual.md

 **User Profile**<br />

 1. Click the avatar at the top left to enter the user profile.
-2. Click the avatar at the top left to enter the user profile.
-Edit the information by clicking the "Edit Profile" button.
+2. Edit the information by clicking the "Edit Profile" button.
 Enter the full name, date of birth, height, and weight, and click the "save" button to submit the new information.
+3. Click the profile avatar to edit the account's profile picture.
-3. Click the "Add Goal" card to add a goal for exercise, nutrition, or sleep.
+4. Click the "Add Goal" card to add a goal for exercise, nutrition, or sleep.

 **Dashboard**<br />